lobium-soft/lobium-landing-page/README.md

 # Lobium Landing Page

 This repository contains the landing page for Lobium, a software service business.
 The landing page is designed to showcase Lobium's services, projects, technologies, and company information in a modern and professional manner.
+The landing page is currently deployed on AWS ECS and is accessible at https://lobium-soft.com.

 ## Project Stack